 What’s more fun than dropping something fizzy, colorful and beautifully scented into a bath?
-Some of the commercial bath bombs can contain ingredients that are a little too harsh for a toddler’s skin, but you can easily make your own at home:
+Some of the commercial bath bombs can contain ingredients that are a little too harsh for a toddler’s skin, but you can easily make your own at home.
+Follow these steps:

 If your kid is really resistant to bathing, bill bathtime as an opportunity to give her favorite toys a scrub.
 Keep your baby bathtub handy, and fill it up with sudsy water.
 After she has a great time splashing around and giving her toys a wash (cross “cleaning toys” off your checklist!), your tot might be more amenable to taking her own bath.
 But at the very least, all that toy washing should have washed away some of her own grime too.
 Stash the freshly cleaned toys in a Bath Toy Bin, where they can air-dry and stay within easy reach for the next time your baby is ready to play.

 Give the same old bath toys a break, and introduce something a little different than what's in your bath toy bin.
-For another fun bath time activity, introduce plastic measuring cups, silicone baking cups and strainers, or even a whisk, and let your kid try his hand at “cooking” with soap and water in the tub.
+Raid your kitchen drawers and introduce plastic measuring cups, silicone baking cups and strainers, or even a whisk, and let your kid try his hand at “cooking” with soap and water in the tub.
 (When bathtime is done, just load those items into the dishwasher, and you’ll be ready for your next real-life cooking adventure with your kids.)